 Coolworks is a website with seasonal job postings for nomads.
 The employers who list here include resorts, lodges, restaurants, ski areas, and more.
 They hire seasonally and appreciate the nomadic culture.
 You’ll be a waiter, housekeeper, driver, cleaner, etc. for hospitality locations typically set in wild places like National Parks or quaint tourist towns.

-The pay is low, usually minimum wage, and they’ll usually have you pay for lodging with a roommate and take that out of your paycheck.
+The pay is low, typically around the state’s minimum wage, and they’ll usually have you pay for lodging with a roommate and take that out of your paycheck.
 The savvy nomad with a rig might be able to find work that would let them park and sleep in the rig for free on the property and keep their whole paycheck.

 59 – Workamping

 A tried and true method for retirees who live in RVs.
 Many campgrounds need a camp host and maintenance staff for their high season.
 Workamping refers to those jobs where the campground offers a free camping spot and maybe some minimal pay in exchange for this work.
 You will never get a lot of money from this, and it would only be good for someone whose other income sources did not require them to leave the campground for months at a time.